17-07-2013 08:09 AM - last edited on 17-07-2013 11:17 AM by NishanVocanic

 The Basic Tier Group consist of the channels from Basic Group and Basic Plus Group.

 For example, Entertainment Basic Tier Group will have all the channels from Entertainment Basic Group and all the channels from Basic Plus Group.

-For any matter pertaining to StarHub Community, you can drop send Howard a Private Message.
+For matter related to StarHub Community, you can look for @Howard

 Some of my posts are unofficial and may contain personal opinions which may not represent the positions and opinions of StarHub

 Has your post been solved?